Victorian Terrace House - An Eclectic Refurbishment and Extension

 London | NW3

-The design focus for this North London Victorian terrace house was the refurbishment and reconfiguration of the ground floor together with additional space of a new side-return.
-Orienting and organising the spaces to maximise sunlight during the course of the day was one of our primary challenges.
+The design focus for this North London Victorian terrace home design project was the refurbishment and reconfiguration of the ground floor together with additional space of a new side-return.
+Orienting and organising the interior architecture to maximise sunlight during the course of the day was one of our primary challenges solved.
 While the front of the house faces south-southeast with wonderful direct morning light, the rear garden faces northwest, consequently less light for most of the day.

 Section through house and garden extension with magnolia tree